Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    physically meet up in places and trade stories.
 That's not how it works anymore.
-2: "As people avoiding partisan extremism physically meet up in places and trade stories"  Like, bar folk?.
+2: "As people avoiding partisan extremism physically meet up in places and trade stories"  Like, bar folk?
 1: Yep.
 Or refugees.
 Or local communities.
 America has a long history of running to the middle.
 2: Ok.